Watch our 90 second animation to find out what we're all about.

-Q. Why do people stay there?
+Q. Why do people stay at the Retreat?
 A. For so many reasons!
-It is a safe space for when life is challenging.
-Some who stay have been touched by suicide, orare dealing with loss or depression.
-Some people need time out from their situation at home – or come and stay with their whānau as part of their healing – for example, following a tragedy.
+Some who stay have been touched by suicide, or are dealing with loss or depression.
+Some people need time out from their situation at home – or come and stay with their whanau as part of their healing – for example, following a crisis.
 Others visit the site and are supported with a listening ear, counselling, or other therapies.

 Q. What are the facilities on site?
 A. The Retreat is set in peaceful rural Taranaki, with a full-on view of Maunga Taranaki.
 The 2.5 acre site has lots of little walkways and places to sit quietly and chill; ducks, chooks, goats, pigs and dogs to pet and feed; and people who care.

 Space to clear your head and to be with someone who’s role it is to listen, confidentially, to your situation, and to support you in the way forward.
 This can open doors to long-term support from our team – such as counsellors, medical professionals and budget advisers.

-- Things to do (if you want).
+Things to do (if you want).
 If you can swing a rake, a spade, a whisk or a screwdriver, or just tire the dogs out by walking them for miles, you can help us make this place better.

 Q. What are your acceptance criteria for guests?
 A. We don’t have medical criteria or anything of that sort.
 Guests don’t need to be referred to the Retreat by any particular agency – people can just get in touch and share their situation – and then fill in our Inquiry Form.
 From there, we will work together to determine whether the Retreat is the right “fit”, or otherwise support people in finding pathways forward.
-The Retreat is a whānau set-up rather than an institution or service.
+The Retreat is a whanau set-up rather than an institution or service.
 The community works with simple house rules that we all live by.
 Everyone inquiring about a stay receives these in advance and agrees to abide by them.
 Two of those rules to flag up are :

 Our focus is on wellness of body, mind and spirit.
-Some Guests appreciate taking part in yoga, massage, prayer and meditation, or even off-site activities such as equine therapy and taking a stroll along the beautiful beach (ten minutes’ drive from the site).
+Some Guests appreciate taking part in yoga, massage, pilates, prayer and meditation, or even off-site activities such as equine therapy and taking a stroll along the beautiful beach (ten minutes’ drive from the site).

 Q. How do I find out more?
-A. Check out our facebook page - and check through the rest of this website.
+A. Check out our facebook page - and look through the rest of this website.
 It’s worth mentioning that the Retreat isn’t for any specific type of person – it’s not for religious people in particular, or any socio-economic group.
 It’s just about people.
-There’s even a Retreat vehicle and someone to collect people / drop themhome (within Taranaki) if they don’t have transport.
+There’s even a Retreat vehicle and someone to collect people / drop them home (within Taranaki) if they don’t have transport.
 We can also assist Guests in getting to appointments during their stay.
 Under certain circumstances, people can even bring their (well-behaved!) dog to share their stay.